Hunt continues for suspect Abdul Ezedi a week after Clapham chemical attack

 Suspect Abdul Ezedi remains at large a week after a chemical attack which injured a woman and her two young daughters.

-Officers from the Metropolitan Police have been searching for Ezedi since last Wednesday after a woman and her two daughters, aged eight and three, were injured in the attack in Clapham, south London.
+Officers from the Metropolitan Police have been searching for Ezedi since last Wednesday after the woman and children, aged eight and three, were injured in the attack in Clapham, south London.

 The 31-year-old mother may lose the sight in her right eye after being doused with corrosive liquid, police said.